Please email us at firstname.lastname@example.org

 With ideal (refrigerated) storage, green teas can be good for a few years after harvest.
 Once opened, they should be consumed within three months for optimal freshness but can be kept longer with refrigeration (unofficially, they'll still be full of flavor up to twelve months after you open the bag).

-Our tea is air sealed with an oxygen absorber to help keep the tea fresh over an extended period of time.
-We do not use nitrogen filled packaging.
+Most of our tea is air sealed with an oxygen absorber to help keep the tea fresh over an extended period of time, however some is alternatively flushed with nitrogen filled packaging.

 Tea, especially matcha, is sensitive to light and humidity, so we recommend keeping the tea in its original packaging, or using an airtight container, such as a Kotodo canister for storage.